Need to know

 11am.
 Earliest check-in, 3pm.
 Both are flexible subject to availability.

 Rates include a Continental breakfast.
-A full English breakfast costs an additional £12; à la carte hot dishes start at £4.
-Z-beds for adults are £50 a night.
+A full English breakfast costs an additional £11; à la carte hot dishes start at £4.

 At the hotel

-Small spa, snug/TV room, private dining room, poker room, wine cellar, board games, cinema club, free WiFi throughout, gardens.
-In rooms: flatscreen Bang & Olufsen TV with free Sky channels, Bramley bath products.
+Treatment room, snug/TV room, private dining room, poker room, wine cellar, board games, free WiFi throughout, gardens.
+In rooms: flatscreen Bang & Olufsen TV with free Sky channels, 100 Acres bath products.

 Our favourite rooms

 Once a piggery, Excellent Room 9 flaunts high ceilings and original stone walls.
 Very Good Room 6, in the former stable block, mixes masculine black suede and tweed, and Excellent Room 1 boasts a blissful freestanding bath.
 For garden access, opt for feminine Excellent Room 11.
+A few of the rooms have the bath tub or shower at the end of the bed; ask when booking if you'd rather have an ensuite.
 Tip: if you're lugging lots of luggage, ask for a room with a wardrobe or chest of drawers – they don't all have them.

 Shooting – of the real and clay-pigeon variety – is up for grabs near this rustic retreat, and if you bring your own rifle there's a gun cabinet for storing it safely.
-Pack country clobber for hearty walks, although the hotel can provide handy Hunter wellies.
+Pack country clobber for hearty walks.

 Welcome.
 Baby cots (free), or a limited number of fold-out Z-beds for under-16s (£25 a night) are available on request.
 Babysitting with Rocking Horse Nannies can be arranged, a week's notice is advised.